 Truth: You can do whatever you want.
 Cloth diaper during the day, disposable at night.
 Cloth at home, ‘sposie out and about.
 Wear them on your head and sing “Yankee Doodle” if you want.
 Although I would appreciate it mightily if you posted a video of that on YouTube.
-Please, us work at home moms need a giggle once in a while to stay sane!
+Please, us work at home moms needs to giggle once in a while to stay sane!

 The basics that you will need to know are covered (pretty well, I’d say) in our workshops.
 If you are in an area where we offer workshops (Vancouver, Edmonton, Brantford and Ottawa) we'd love to see you and chat about cloth diapers.
 If you aren't (or if you are like me and prefer to live life in pajamas) our workshops are now.
 They cover all the basics, and the rest is just gravy.
 And remember, I am always here by email, phone or Skype to answer questions if you need help!